STATUS AND OBLIGATIONS >

 Retired agrologists have the right to vote and hold office, to receive information circulated, to attend BCIA events and have the opportunity to use the title “Professional Agrologist (Retired)” and the designation “PAg (Ret)”.

 Retired registrants must complete a status declaration annually upon renewal of registration.
 Annual professional development reporting is NOT required.
-One may return to practicing status at any time by paying the associated (pro rated) annual fee for the year, with submission of the Return to Practicing Status Form and the submission of a PD Learning Plan.
+One may return to practicing status at any time by paying the associated (pro rated) annual fee for the year, with submission of the Return to Practicing Status Form.

-Non-practicing Registrants continue to receive information circulated and may attend BCIA events but CANNOT practice agrology or use their seal (if applicable), nor use their professional title or designation.
-A minimum of 15 PD hours annually is required during their time on leave plus declaring area(s) of practice.
+Non-practicing registrants continue to receive information circulated and may attend BCIA events but CANNOT practice agrology or use their seal (if applicable), nor use their professional title or designation.
+A minimum of 15 PD hours annually is required during their time on leave plus declaring Practice Area(s).

 One may remain on leave for up to three (3) consecutive years and can return at any time by paying the associated (pro rated) annual fee for the year, with submission of the Return to Practicing Status Form.